Ananddd06/Neural_Networks_from_Scratch/README.md

 #### 🔥 **1.
 Zero to Hero Approach**

 - 📌 **No Prerequisites**: Start with basic math, end with deep learning
-- 🧮 **Math Made Simple**: Every equation explained in plain English
+- 🧮 **Math Made Simple**: Every equation explained in plain English with proper LaTeX formatting
 - 💻 **Code from Scratch**: Build everything using only NumPy (no black boxes!)
 - 🎓 **Learn by Doing**: Hands-on Jupyter notebooks for every concept